rainelegary/TrackNet/README.md

 Add replication
 Add server-to-server, proxy-to-proxy, and client-to-proxy communication Conflict analyzer
-Make pre-determined track conditions that everyone has immediate access to without communication Make pre-determined track conditions that everyone has immediate access to without communication Scheduler
+Make pre-determined track conditions that everyone has immediate access to without communication Make pre-determined track conditions that everyone has immediate access to without communication Make pre-determined track conditions that everyone has immediate access to without communication Scheduler